Introduction

 What Is VA Community Care?

-- Their local VA doesn’t provide the needed specialty care.
+- Their local VA facility does not provide the needed specialty care.

-- Wait times at the VA exceed standards.
+- Wait times at VA exceed established access standards, making timely care impossible.

-- The nearest VA facility is too far.
+- The nearest VA facility is too far to reasonably travel, especially for those with mobility limitations.

 Who Is Eligible for VA Community Care?

-Eligibility depends on VA policy and federal law.
-Veterans must first be enrolled in VA health care, and then meet at least one of these conditions:
+Eligibility depends on both VA policy and federal law.
+To access Community Care, Veterans must first be enrolled in VA health care and then meet at least one of the following conditions:

-- Wait-time issues: If VA can’t provide care within access standards (e.g., 20 days for primary, 28 days for specialty).
+- Wait-time issues: If the VA cannot provide care within the access standards (e.g., 20 days for primary care, 28 days for specialty care).

-- Geographic distance: If the nearest appropriate VA is unreasonably far.
+- Geographic distance: If the nearest appropriate VA facility is unreasonably far, creating travel hardship.

-- Unavailable services: If the VA simply doesn’t provide what’s needed.
+- Unavailable services: If the VA does not provide the specialty, procedure, or service needed locally.

-- VA authorization: Even if eligible, a referral or prior approval is usually required.
+- VA authorization: Even if eligible, a referral or prior approval is usually required before scheduling care.

-- Approved provider: Non-VA providers must be credentialed and contracted under CCN.
+- Approved provider: Non-VA providers must be credentialed and contracted under the Community Care Network to participate.

 Why VA Community Care Access Is Limited

-Even for eligible Veterans, access can feel like a maze.
-The main barriers include:
+Even for eligible Veterans, access to Community Care can feel like navigating a maze.
+The primary barriers include:

 States with Large Veteran Populations + Long Wait Times